SharePoint/sp-dev-docs/docs/spfx/web-parts/guidance/use-cascading-dropdowns-in-web-part-properties.md

 Once the items for the selected list are loaded they are assigned to the **items** class variable from where they can be referenced by the item dropdown.
 Now that the information about available list items is available, the item dropdown is enabled allowing users to choose an item.
 The loading indicator is removed which clears the web part body which is why the web part should re-render.
 Finally the web part property pane refreshes to reflect the latest changes.

+> [!NOTE]
-> **Note:** In drop 6 of the SharePoint Framework there is a bug in the Office UI Fabric React Dropdown component that causes the dropdown control to work incorrectly.
+> In drop 6 of the SharePoint Framework there is a bug in the Office UI Fabric React Dropdown component that causes the dropdown control to work incorrectly.
 A temporary workaround is to edit the **node_modules/@microsoft/office-ui-fabric-react-bundle/dist/office-ui-fabric-react.bundle.js** file and change line **12027** from:
 >
 > ```js
 > isDisabled: this.props.isDisabled !== undefined ? this.props.isDisabled : this.props.disabled